StellarSand/privacy-settings/Privacy Settings/Brave-Privacy-Settings.md

 ## Shields
 - Default View: Advanced View
 - Trackers and ads blocking: Aggressive
-- Upgrade connection to HTTPS: On
+- Upgrade connections to HTTPS: On
 - Cookie blocking: Only cross-site
 - Fingerprinting blocking: Strict (If you face any issues with sites, change it back to standard)